Intsights/elasticsearch-analysis-homoglyph/README.md

 ### Notes
 * The filter is not case sensitive, and the resulting tokens will be lowercase.
 Uppercase letters are mapped to their lowercase equivalents.
 * The original token is not preserved.
-Thus, if no character in the token has alphanumeric homoglyphs, no tokens are produced
+If no character in the token has alphanumeric homoglyphs, the token is returned as is.

 ### Elasticsearch version compatibility
 | Plugin version   | Elasticsearch version |